LLNL/shroud/docs/reference.rst

   Fortran wrapper implementation since the function result is not used since it is identical to the result argument.

+C_shared_ptr
+  This will create a ``final`` function for the Fortran derived type which wraps a C++ class.
+  If the constructor has the *+shared* attribute, this will cause the destructor to be called when the object goes out of scope.

 class_baseclass
   Used to define a baseclass for a struct for *wrap_struct_as=class*".
   The baseclase must already be defined earlier in the YAML file.